McLaren 650S Convertible (2014 - ) MK 1 review

 Inside the 650S, you get a suitably sporty environment with alcantara trim on the dashboard and seats, along with plenty of exposed carbon fibre.
 It maybe doesn’t feel quite as posh as you’d expect from a car costing this much, but the raciness feels very appropriate and the build quality feels very sturdy indeed.
 The ergonomics, on the other hand, are much more problematic.
 The controls for the optional electric seats are rather fiddly and the infotainment system is a complete mess.
 The navigation system is woefully clunky to use, it doesn’t give clear enough instructions and it’s frustratingly slow to update.
 And, if you specify the optional reversing camera, it’s entirely possible you’ll have finished your reversing manoeuvre before the picture appears on the screen.
 That said, at least you can see out the back window of the 650S, which isn’t something you can say about most supercars.
 You can also drop the back window independently of the roof, so you get all the noise of the engine without ruining your hairdo.

 Practicality isn’t an essential thing for any supercar; it’s more of an added bonus.
-And, while the 650S will never be the last word in versatility, it does a pretty good job compared with a lot of its rivals.
+And, while the 650S will never be the last word in versatility, it does a great job compared with a lot of its rivals.
 The cabin has plenty of headroom and legroom for its two occupants, so even the gangliest of folk should be able to make themselves comfortable on a long journey.
 Being mid-engined, the 650S’s main loadspace lies under the bonnet rather than at the back, and while it isn’t huge, it’s big enough for a couple of soft weekend bags.
 That’s more than you’ll squeeze into most supercars.
 What’s more, the Spider is actually more practical than the Coupe, because when the roof is up, you can store stuff in the space that the roof folds into.
 McLaren even provides bags for your stuff that are tailored to fit the space perfectly.

 The 650S is built on the same carbon-fibre chassis that underpins all McLarens, and as well as being very light, it’s also very strong, so strong in fact that the Spider loses no torsional rigidity whatsoever to the Coupe, meaning it’s every bit as good to drive.
 That’s not where the clever technology ends, either.
 You also have a rear wing that moves around automatically to optimise downforce in any given driving situation, standard carbon-ceramic brakes for ultimate stopping-power, and you also have Pirelli tyres with a unique compound specific to the 650S that give the car seemingly unshakeable grip.
 Chuck in a super-clever suspension that allows virtually zero body roll under hard cornering, and you have a car with a level agility and precision that has to be felt to be believed.
 Even when judged alongside the best supercars, the 650S turns with incredible speed and control, and the immediacy and sensation you get from the controls mean you feel right on top of the action.
 Even more spookily, the suspension delivers ride comfort that’d shame most executive saloons, making this a supercar you really could use every day.